 Overnight in: Douro

-Situated on the southwest slopes of Serra da Estrela is a place that invites to the practice of open-air activity: walking, bathing in fluvial beaches or other sports.
+Situated on the southwest slopes of Serra da Estrela is a place that invites the practice of open-air activity: walking, bathing in fluvial beaches or other sports.

 Small village with houses made of a unique type of stone, very common of that region called shist.